winduum/winduum-docs/docs/docs/polyfills.md

+---
+description: "Winduum builds on modern web platform features.
+Some of them are still experimental or not supported in every browser, so polyfills are opt-in and can be…"
+---

 # Polyfills

 Winduum builds on modern web platform features.
 Some of them are still experimental or not supported in every browser, so polyfills are opt-in and can be lazy-loaded only when feature detection says they are needed.